egilll/tex-linebreak2/docs/README.md

 ## Bookmarklet

-The easiest way to see what the library can do is to [install the bookmarklet](bookmarklet.js) and activate it on an existing web page, such as this
+One way to see what the library can do is to [install the bookmarklet](bookmarklet.js) and activate it on an existing web page, such as this
 [Medium article](https://medium.com/@parismarx/ubers-unrealistic-plan-for-flying-cars-6c9569d6fa8b).

 It will justify and apply hyphenation to the content of any paragraph (`<p>`)